The Curriculum at Kirk Balk

-At Kirk Balk a two week timetable is currently being followed, each day has 5 periods of 60 minutes making 50 periods in the fortnight.
+At Kirk Balk a one week timetable is followed, each day has 5 periods of 60 minutes making 25 periods per week.

 The School Day

-The school day begins at 8.40am and is made up of five one hour lessons and a 15 minute form period which is after period 2 on Monday and Thursday mornings.
+The school day begins at 8.25am and is made up of five one hour lessons and a 15 minute form period every day.

-Break (25 minutes) is between form period / end of Period 2 and period 3.
+Break (20 minutes) is between form period and period 3.

 Lunch (30 minutes) is between periods 4 and 5.

 The academy day formally finishes at 2:30pm for most students although we have an extensive extra-curricular programme which runs every night from 2:30pm onwards.
 Students in Y11 have additional intervention and revision every night between 2:30pm and 3:30pm.